All Episodes

 Well, as I said, I think it could be two directions.

-And you're gonna add a point or two to these final RCP averages, which are usually pretty reliable.
+I mean, the most likely is that he's simply doing better, and you're going to add a point or two to these final RCP averages, which are usually pretty reliable.

 And he's going to do much better than we expect.

-The other side of it is, as I said, I I I am very suspicious whenever I see a Quinapia come in with a poll that shows Trump up by four or five.
+The other side of it is, as I said, I am very suspicious whenever I see a Quinnipiak come in with a poll that shows Trump up by four or five.

-And I and I start thinking, okay, well, maybe they've decided to change the way they wait their polls because they don't want to be there with egg on their face come election day, just like no policer does.
+And I start thinking, okay, well, maybe they've decided to change the way they weight their polls because they don't want to be there with egg on their face come election day, just like no pollster does.

-Um it's how you wait these polls to decide everything, Sean.
+It's how you weight these polls that decide everything, Sean.

 And we don't know yet whether they've adjusted or whether they haven't.